-Peterborough City Council publishes detailed equality and diversity data on its workforce.
-Not only is it important for staff from protected groups to receive equal treatment and for any unlawful discrimination to be eliminated, but the city council wishes to build a diverse workforce that reflects and serves well the many different groups within the city.
+We publish equality and diversity data on our workforce.
+It is important for staff from protected groups to receive equal treatment and for us to eliminate any unlawful discrimination.
+We have a diverse workforce that reflects and serves well the many different groups in the city.

-The equality reporting duties of the city council are regulated by the Equalities Act 2010 which replaces previous legislation.
-Under the act the city council has a single equality duty to consider the need to eliminate discrimination, advance equality of opportunity and foster good relations.
+The Equality Act 2010 regulates the equality reporting duties of councils.
+Under the Act, we have a single equality duty to consider the need to eliminate discrimination, advance equality of opportunity and foster good relations.

-However, it is also a timely reminder that helps to identify why we do the work we do and how we make a real difference to people’s lives.
+It is also a reminder that helps to identify why we do the work we do and how we make a real difference to people’s lives.
 We need to identify any gaps and areas for improvement in promoting equality, to eliminate discrimination and build good community relations.

-An equality impact assessment is a way of systematically assessing the effects that a function, strategy, project or policy of the council is likely to have on groups of individuals in respect to the equality categories set out in legislation.
-The council is committed to making these assessments publicly available, and you may search and view them online:
+An Equality Impact Assessment assesses the effects that a function, strategy, project or policy is likely to have on groups of individuals.
+This is in respect to the equality categories set out in legislation.

 We commit to making these assessments publicly available.